pdeans/miva-api/readme.md

 ##### Additional Input Parameters

 The `params` method is used to set all other input parameters.
-Some example use cases for this method are the request body parameters for the `Xx_Create` / `Xx_Insert` / `Xx_Update` / `Xx_Delete` functions, `Module` level functions, and essentially any other functions that require input to perform actions.
+Some example use cases for this method are the request body parameters for the `Xx_Create` / `Xx_Insert` / `Xx_Update` / `Xx_Delete` functions, `Module` level functions, and essentially all other functions that require specific input parameters to perform actions.
 The function accepts a key/value array which maps to the input parameter key/values as its only argument.

 Examples: